 7. Concentration.
 Each Fund will not invest 25% or more of its total assets, measured at the portfolio's rebalancing, in a particular industry or group of industries.
-This weight may then fluctuate with market price changes until a sector signal is received, upon which it may be rebalanced back to its target weight.
 This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities.